 - a.
-Basis of preparation (Continued) - IFRS 9 Financial Instruments (Effective date for periods beginning on or after 1 January 2018)
+Basis of preparation (Continued) - At the date of authorisation of these Financial Statements, the following Standards and Interpretations which have not been applied in these Financial Statements were in issue but not yet effective: - IFRS 9 Financial Instruments (Effective date for periods beginning on or after 1 January 2018)

 IFRS 9 deals with classification and measurement of financial assets and its requirements represent a significant change from the existing requirements in IAS 39 in respect of financial assets: amortised cost and fair value.
 Financial assets are measured at amortised cost when the business model is to hold assets in order to collect contractual cash flows.
 All other financial assets are measured at fair value with changes recognised in profit or loss.
 For an investment in an equity instrument that is not held for trading, an entity may on initial recognition elect to present all fair value changes from the investment in other comprehensive income.
 Once adopted, IFRS 9 will be applied retrospectively, subject to certain transitional provisions.
-The standard is not expected to have a significant impact on the financial statements since all of the Company's financial assets are designated at fair value through profit and loss.
+The standard is not expected to have a significant impact on the Financial Statements since all of the Company's financial assets are designated at fair value through profit and loss.

-The adoption of some of these standards and Interpretations may require additional disclosure in future financial statements.
+The adoption of some of these Standards and Interpretations may require additional disclosure in future Financial Statements.
 None are expected to affect the financial position of the Company and the Fund in future periods.